 The Foundations Certificate Program is the most popular program for those who are looking to gain a foundation in existential, humanistically-focused therapy practices.
 Applications for this Certificate program are accepted all year-round.

 2. Enroll to Attend Just the Training Retreat!
 (Without any coursework)

 This training is also offered as a stand-alone option: the Experiential Training Course Module.
 Applications accepted all year-round.
 Commitment is for the experiential training only, no additional coursework required.

-Participants in the programs participate in the same training at the same time, the Foundations Certificate program cohort have additional modules to their program beyond the experiential training.
+Participants in the programs participate in the same training at the same time; the Foundations Certificate program cohort have additional modules to their program beyond the experiential training.

 Both programs accept applications all-year round with some applicants applying and enrolling up to a year ahead of time to plan their participation and gain a place.
-Each year there are appx 18-21 student participants in the training course.